 |Pruning Season:||Prune lightly in late spring to maintain shape|

 |Water Requirements:||Water well until established|

 |Uses:||Extremely attractive when used as in the mixed border, foundations, or planted in mass|

-We suggest when planting your newly purchased Globe Blue Spruce Shrubs that you dig a hole twice as wide as the root system but not deeper.
+When planting your newly purchased Globe Blue Spruce Shrubs, we suggest that you dig a hole twice as wide as the root system, but not deeper.
 Depending on the quality of your existing soil, you may need to add a locally-sourced compost or topsoil to the backfill soil.
-We do not recommend using straight topsoil or compost as a backfill soil for Globe Blue Spruce because more times than not these products will retain entirely to much moisture and will cause the root system to rot.
-Adding compost or topsoil will help the young feeder roots of Dwarf Globe Blue Shrubs spread through the loose, nutrient-rich soil much easier than if you used solely the existing soil, which more times than not will be hard and compacted.
+We do not recommend using straight topsoil or compost as a backfill soil for Globe Blue Spruce because more times than not these products will retain entirely too much moisture and will cause the root system to rot.
+Adding compost or topsoil will help the young feeder roots of Dwarf Globe Blue Shrubs spread through the loose, nutrient-rich soil much easier than if you used solely the existing soil.
 The most common cause of plant death after transplanting is planting the new plant too deep.
 That is why we do not recommend planting in a hole any deeper than the soil line of the plant in the pot.
 A good rule is that you should still be able to see the soil the plant was grown in after back-filling the hole.
-Bio-tone starter fertilizer is a great starter fertilizer that provides plants with mycorrhizae fungus.
+Bio-tone Starter Fertilizer is a great starter fertilizer that provides plants with mycorrhizae fungus.
 It is a naturally-occurring, beneficial fungus that colonizes on the new growing roots of plants.
 It creates a barrier between the roots of the plant and fungus and pathogens that can cause root rot.
 We love this product and use it on all plants we install in our own gardens.
 Bio-tone is a gardener's best friend and can help guarantee your success.

 How do I fertilize Globe Blue Spruce?